 The 67th floor observatory

-This floor is almost completely enclosed but from its windows and open-air terraces you'll have good views.
-Also, here is the gift store and a couple of curious entertainments such as the Breezeway room with LED lights that move as you walk by and the Radiance Wall, another work of artist Michael Hammers.
+This floor is almost completely enclosed but from its windows and open-air terraces you will have good views.
+In addition, here is the gift store and a couple of curious entertainments such as the Breezeway room with LED lights that move as you pass and the Radiance Wall, another work of artist Michael Hammers.